 Before you leave the trail site, check your clothing and equipment for plants or insects that you may have picked up along the way.
 Several woodland plants produce seeds with burrs, hooks, or hairs that can cling to your clothes and hitch a ride.
 Insects, such as ticks and spiders, can fall into your pant cuffs or shoes.

 When you get home, wash your clothes and wipe down any equipment that might have come into contact with poisonous plants.

-If you want a more goal-oriented hike, try geocaching.
-This increasingly popular activity combines hiking and scavenger hunting.
-If hiking's not your style, Florida's parks and trails also offer excellent areas for biking, inline skating, horseback riding, canoeing or kayaking, swimming, fishing, camping, and other activities.
+If you want a more goal-oriented hike, try geocaching—a combination of hiking and scavenger hunting.
+If hiking's not your style, Florida's parks and trails also offer excellent areas for biking, canoeing or kayaking, swimming, fishing, camping, and other activities.

-Check the Florida Fish and Wildlife Commission's Wildlife Management Lands page and the Florida Online Parks Guide's Activity Listing to find out which parks and trails offer activities that you enjoy.
+Visit the Florida Fish and Wildlife Commission's Wildlife Management Lands web page and the Florida Online Parks Guide's Activity Listing to find out which parks and trails offer activities that you enjoy.